Uganda

 We're delivering cash to reduce poverty and increase resilience in communities across Uganda.

-We have worked with the government of Uganda to deliver cash across 13 districts to help families improve their livelihoods and empower communities to increase their resilience.
-Since 2013, GiveDirectly has provided over $72.6M in cash grants to more than 119,000 people in Uganda.
+Since 2013, GiveDirectly has worked with the government of Uganda to deliver cash across 13 districts to help families improve their livelihoods and empower communities to increase their resilience.

 people reached